Trauma-Informed Services Available Worldwide

 Am I a Victim of Narcissistic Abuse?

-Take the Narcissistic Abuse Syndrome Quiz
+Take the Narcissistic Abuse Quiz to Find Out!

 Narcissistic Abuse Syndrome is the name given to a group of symptoms that can occur after being in a long-term relationship with someone who displays strong narcissistic or toxic traits.
 While it is not a medical diagnosis, reviewing these symptoms can help you better understand what you may be experiencing.